 1. Lancer Stratus Wukong

 This splash art is absolutely breathtaking!
-Honestly, there’s something special about this illustration?
+Honestly, there’s something special about this artwork?
 Every piece of this complex puzzle comes together well, creating a work of art far beyond a basic splash art.
 It’s also a beautiful concept, with the execution resembling that of an oil painting, with focus on motion and lighting.
 While the Trickster’s obviously the main attraction and the dominant feature, he doesn’t overshadow the rest of the artwork.
 Whether it’s the city, the seagulls or the water dripping off of Wukong, there’s plenty to feast your eyes upon.
 Not to mention, the little girl pulling her guardian makes it feel somewhat connected to reality.
 It’s a great depiction of the skin it represents and actually makes the skin look lackluster because of this illustration.
-In turn, I can safely say that the Star Lancer Wukong splash art is the best one!
+In turn, it’s the best of Wukong splash arts!